 I grew up in an ethnically and religiously diverse community.
 Because of the plethora of religions supported, holidays celebrated, and traditions followed (and not supported, celebrated, and followed, for that matter - the Freedom From Religion Foundation began and is still based there), and because my hometown has earned its reputation as "the land of the perpetually offended", very little related to religious holidays could be found in public buildings and schools throughout my childhood years.
-We never sang Christmas carols or wore Santa hats in school, and in 1987, the Christmas tree that had stood proudly in the State Capitol rotunda every December since 1918 was renamed a Holiday tree in an attempt to make the building feel more inclusive and avoid irritating those who didn't celebrate Christmas.
+We never sang Christmas carols or wore Santa hats in school, and in 1987, the Christmas tree that had stood proudly in the State Capitol rotunda every December since 1918 was renamed a Holiday tree in an attempt to make the building feel more inclusive and to avoid conflict.

 To be clear, I understand why the tree was renamed.
 A Christmas tree in the State Capitol building is hardly a separation of church and state.
 It's not the point of my post though, so I'm moving on.